charleslaw/trello-clone-api/README.md

 Also note, the UI and API are independent.
-They both happen to use JavaScript, but the API could easily have been written (or be rewritten) in Python or Golang.
+They both happen to use JavaScript, but the API could easily have been written (or be rewritten) in Python or Golang, or any language.
 Be aware of what commands run from the root directory (for the API) or the `ui/` directory for the UI.

-### Tools:
+## Tools:

 You hopefully have an IDE set up.
 If you don't have one, VS Code is a good and safe option.

-It helps immesely to have Redux Dev Tools installed for your browser.
+It helps immesely to have Redux Dev Tools (not to be confused with React Dev Tools) installed for your browser.
 This makes debugging much much faster and easier.

-### Cheatsheet commands
+## Cheatsheet commands

 For the API, in the repo's root directory, there is a single command that will be used 95% of the time.
 It is the command to run the server: